developerSid/AwesomeJavaLibraryExamples/README.md

 To Run

 1. java -cp Avro/build/libs/Avro.jar org.devict.jlib.avro.ExampleAvroWrite #write with an older schema
+   1. This program uses the "newer" AdvancedEmployee schema to encode the message
 1. java -cp Avro/build/libs/Avro.jar org.devict.jlib.avro.ExampleAvroRead #read with a newer schema
+   1. This program uses the "older" Employee schema to decode the message

 ## [Logback](http://logback.qos.ch, "Logback Logging Library")
 This is the logging library I prefer right now primarily because it allows for configuration through